ezequieljm/NeoVim-Setup/README.md

 ```
 $ git clone https://github.com/ezequieljm/Neovim-setup.git
 ```
 Then run `:PlugInstall` and refresh neovim.
-Note, you must have installed vim-plug necessarily.
+Note, you must have python, nodejs and vim-plug installed previously.